 CDN (Content Delivery Network)

-It’s important to make your website as fast as you can, as this improves your search engine optimization.
+It’s essential to make your website as fast as you can, as this improves your search engine optimization.

 With Bluehost’s starter plan, you get a free, built-in CDN.
 HostGator doesn’t provide one.